How Big Is the Bee Hummingbird?

 She will then lay two eggs in the nest, and incubate them for about 18 days until they hatch.
 It’s hard to believe that such tiny beings could survive at all, let alone grow up to be strong and healthy adults.

-ALSO READ: How Fast Does a Hummingbird Heartbeat?
+ALSO READ: How Does a Hummingbird Fly?

 But nature has a way of finding balance, and the Bee Hummingbird is a perfect example of this.